siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 uv=vu.
 $$

-Nor is there a need to assume that every larger joining is associative without stating the inner-state algebra that makes it so.
-Commutativity and associativity are common and useful in many applications, but they are not part of the bare ultrareal definition.
+Nor is there a need to assume that every many-term expression is associative without stating the inner-state algebra that makes it so.
+Commutativity and associativity are available when the arithmetic of the particular case supplies them, but they are not imposed by the bare ultrareal definition.

 ## Standard Arithmetic